Impressionism, the partakers of the expositions:

 Edouard Béliard: an unknown Impressionist:

 In the early years Béliard was an active member of the Impressionist art-movement, with close relationships with Pissarro, but also with Cézanne, Guillaumin, Piette and also with Monet and Degas.
 He exhibited with the Impressionists in 1874 and 1876.
 Before (in 1868 and 1873) and after (in 1880 and 1881) he submitted to the Salon.
 His landscape paintings and city views are partly in an impressionist painting style.
-In 1876 he leaves Paris (and the Impressionist circles) and moves to Étampes where he would become political active.
+In 1876 he left Paris (and the impressionist circles) and moved to Étampes where he would become political active.

 Edouard Béliard only joined the first two impressionist expositions:

-At the first ‘impressionist’ exposition in 1874 Béliard exhibited 4 works.
+At the 1st ‘impressionist’ exposition in 1874 Béliard exhibited 4 works.
 In reviews he is only enumerated as one of the partakers (R87;R90I) or: not mentioned at all (R87,p230;R90II,p3).
-At the second ‘impressionist’ exposition in 1876 he exhibited 8 works.
-He was mentioned in 4 reviews (R90II,p33).
+At the 2nd ‘impressionist’ exposition in 1876 he exhibited 8 works.
+He than was mentioned in 4 reviews (R90II,p33).
 Béliard showed mostly landscapes and city views (several in and around Pontoise).
 See link for his paintings.
 See link for an account (references, translations, info, discussion, locations on Google-maps).